MicrosoftDocs/azure-docs/articles/container-instances/monitor-azure-container-instances-reference.md

 ## See Also

-- See [Monitoring Azure Azure Container Instances](monitor-azure-container-instances.md) for a description of monitoring Azure Azure Container Instances.
+- See [Monitoring Azure Container Instances](monitor-azure-container-instances.md) for a description of monitoring Azure Container Instances.
 - See [Monitoring Azure resources with Azure Monitor](/azure/azure-monitor/insights/monitor-azure-resources) for details on monitoring Azure resources.